HeavyMedl/heavymedl.github.io/src/pages/cv.md

 After my internship, I was hired as a full-stack software engineer working for Costco eCommerce.
 I worked with fellow engineers on many projects spanning the entire stack.
 I was given a bi-weekly on-call responsibility to triage production issues which had me collaborating with our Dev Ops, Sterling OMS, and Networking teams.
 During this time I:

+- built a manual authentication service that allowed customers to manage their membership details
 - integrated internal and external web services
-- performed general maintenance of applications
+- performed general maintenance on applications
-- built a manual authentication service that allowed customers to manage their membership details

 ### Software Engineer Intern | Full-stack @ Costco eCommerce